By Carolyne WeldonWatch the playlist

 This animation short is an adaptation of Michel Tremblay's short story "The Devil and the Mushroom."
 A tale of supernatural power, greed and violence, it involves a sinister stranger who single-handedly transforms a quiet village into the scene of a phantasmagoric nightmare.

 In this animated short from Richard Condie (The Big Snit), an old fool meets a young fool at a crossroads in the 14th century.
 The old fool stays behind while the young fool skips blindly down the wrong road.
 The old fool must then teach his young apprentice about the consequences of taking the wrong road.
 A quirky tale told without words.

 This stop-motion animated film takes viewers on an exhilarating existential journey into the fully imagined, tactile world of Madame Tutli-Putli.
 As she travels alone on the night train, weighed down with all her earthly possessions and the ghosts of her past, she faces both the kindness and menace of strangers.
 Finding herself caught up in a desperate metaphysical adventure, adrift between real and imagined worlds, Madame Tutli-Putli confronts her demons.

 This animated short is a visual representation of Goethe's poem, The ErlKing that uses sand-on-glass animation set to the music of Franz Schubert.
 The moving images, resembling woodcuts, capture the haunting, nightmarish quality of the tale of the ErlKing who steals and kills a little boy.

-In this animated short, bourgeois selfishness and the passivity of its servants take centre stage as a puppet show presents the tragicomedy of a society in its death throes.
+In this animated short, the selfishness of the bourgeoisie and the oppression and exploitation of its servants take centre stage as a puppet show presents the tragicomedy of a society in its death throes.

 In this animated short, two chimney sweepers clear all the memories from their victim's brain in a quest to determine what goes on in a man's head.
 A chilling film filled with fearsome puppets inhabiting a world of strange objects.